 - Buffalo Ranch: Stir in 2 tablespoons of Frank’s Red Hot Sauce or a similar buffalo wing sauce.

 I make a batch of homemade ranch dressing almost every week, and we use it on salads, as a dipping sauce, and even on sandwiches!
 You simply can’t go wrong with this classic dressing, and you’ll never want to use the store bought bottle again.
+It tastes as good (if not better) than restaurant ranch!

 Homemade Ranch Dressing